 As we hurriedly left town, we reflected back on our beyond-expectations stay in this beautiful part of the world, and look forward to going back.
 No boats next time though.

 And after witnessing the grandeur of Rocky Mountain National Park, I made it a point to do a better job exploring some of the beauty in my own backyard.
-Check out my posts on Bryce Canyon and Capitol Reef National Park, and my overview of all Utah’s Mighty 5 National Parks.
-Plus I’ve also written about visiting the North Rim of the Grand Canyon.
+Check my overview of all Utah’s Mighty 5 National Parks.
+Or my thorough guide to all the great things to do near Kanab Utah, including visiting the North Rim of the Grand Canyon.